Evaluating Live Chat vs. Texting for your helpline

-The overwhelming majority of our clients report that any online interaction, whether via chat or text, take much more time than a phone call.
-Our clients tell us that a typical chat, for example, may be an hour or more long.
+The overwhelming majority of our customers report that any online interaction, whether via chat or text, take much more time than a phone call.
+Our customers tell us that a typical chat, for example, may be an hour or more long.

 |The entire conversation takes place during a single session, and there is a clear beginning and end.
 It’s not uncommon to have these sessions last an hour or more.||Also longer than phone calls, but this conversation may span several days, or even weeks.
 Think about how when you text with a friend, they may suddenly “drop off” because they got busy and had to turn their attention elsewhere.
 Later, when they’re available again, they may text you back to continue where they left off.
 The same can happen with visitors texting in to your service.|